Ebonygray22/SBA308/README.md

-# Advanced Learner Data Analysis in JavaScript
+Data Analysis in JavaScript

 This repository contains a JavaScript function, `getLearnerData`, that processes and analyzes learner data from a course.
-The function uses advanced JavaScript features such as the `Map` object and the `Array.from` method, and includes extensive data validation and error handling.
+The function uses JavaScript features such as the `Map` object and the `Array.from` method, and includes extensive data validation and error handling.

 ## Functionality